Giving Some Thought to International Ozone Day

 September 16th is International Day for the Preservation of the Ozone Layer, and this year marks 35 years of global ozone layer protection.
 The ozone layer protects us from harmful rays of sunlight, and in 1985, an agreement was made to stop the use of chemicals that deplete this protective gas shield, therefore protecting life on earth.

 Here at Thought, we are proud of the way we are contributing to reducing our impact on the environment through conscious design choices.
-Since 1995, we have sourced sustainable materials, and recently began using existing recycled fabrics, to create garments that are not only built to last, but are kind to the planet.
+Since 1995, we have sourced sustainable materials and recycled existing fabrics that are not only built to last, but are kind to the planet.

 Discover some of the planet-friendly fabrics and processes we use here at Thought:

 One of our brand-new fabrics is our recycled nylon blend.
 We are particularly excited about this as it rescues nylon that would otherwise end up in landfill; and one of the great things about nylon is that it moulds and fits to your body, so it makes for flattering underwear and tights.

 Spun with soft, sustainable yarn, our organic cotton pieces are breathable and give a lovely, effortless drape.
 Our organic cotton wardrobe builders are long-lasting and comfortable, complimenting any look.

 We also stock a range of Fairtrade organic cotton tees.
 These pieces are made with Fairtrade cotton that is certified, traded and audited, and they are made by Fairtrade producers.
 We have a selection of long sleeve and short sleeve options, meaning they work well in your wardrobe whatever the weather.